mskcc/mimsi/README.md

 ## Running a Full Analysis

 MiMSI is comprised of two main steps.
 The first is an NGS Vector creation stage, where the aligned reads are encoded into a form that can be interpreted by our model.
-The second stage is the actual evalution, where we input the collection of microsatellite instances for a sample into the pre-trained model to determine a classification for the collection.
+The second stage is the actual evaluation, where we input the collection of microsatellite instances for a sample into the pre-trained model to determine a classification for the collection.
 For convenience, we've packaged both of these stages into a python script that executes them together.
 If you'd like to run the steps individually (perhaps to train the model from scratch) please see the section "Running Analysis Components Separately" below.

 More details on the MiMSI methods will be available in our pre-print, coming soon.